Worksafe Victoria is set to investigate the Elijah Hollands situation, placing further heat on Carlton's handling of the situation.

-Carlton has confirmed Elijah Hollands has on Monday evening been admitted to hospital.
+On Monday night, Carlton has confirmed Hollands was on admitted to hospital, releasing a statement.

 "While the club acknowledges the public's interest, it again asks that the privacy of Elijah and his family be respected," it read.